 Hello, ladies and gentlemen.
 Thank you for stopping by my profile.
 A few things about yours truly:

 1. I'm a straight, white British Male in my early twenties.
-Old enough to have grown up watching Batman, Justice League, X-Men: Evolution and reruns of Spider-Man: The Animated Series on a Saturday morning, but not old enough to have seen the X-Men animated series of the early 90's.
+Old enough to have grown up watching Batman, Justice League, X-Men: Evolution, Kim Possible and reruns of Spider-Man: The Animated Series on a Saturday morning, but not old enough to have seen the X-Men animated series of the early 90's.

-2. I'm what Americans would probably call a History Major at university, specifically studying Ancient and Medieval History with a side of Politics.
-If I disappear suddenly, more likely than not, I am doing an essay of some sort.
+2. I'm what Americans would probably call a History Major at University, specifically studying Ancient and Medieval History, with a side of Politics back in my first year.
+If I disappear suddenly, more likely than not, I am doing an essay of some sort or my dissertation.

 3. Politically speaking, I'm left of centre by British standards (so, by American standards, I'm practically a Communist), a social liberal and a feminist in the truest sense of the word: I believe in equality of the genders and I believe that it's the responsibility of everyone to make sure it comes about.
 I think everyone, of any gender, race, colour, creed and orientation should have equal rights.
 I say this because, while I don't drop the moral anvil on people, it is something that features somewhat in my writing.
 Though, to be frank, this site is only marginally to the right of Tumblr and I haven't really encountered any problems thus far.